skylerstyron/toolsfordevs/README.md

 - [Small Dev Tools](https://smalldev.tools/) - FREE tools for developers.
 - [JSON Formatter and Validator](https://jsonformatter.org/) - JSON Formatter / Beautifier and JSON Validator will format JSON data, and helps to validate, convert JSON to XML or CSV.
 - [Flaticon](https://www.flaticon.com/) - Download Free Icons and Stickers for your projects.
+- [CSS Bud](https://cssbud.com/) - CSS tools and code snippets for your design, technical and creative needs.
+Shadows, glows, text tools and more.

 ## Websites for Practice